argonne-lcf/AR2023/_performancehighlights/connectomics.md

 ---

 {% include txt-intro.html
     blurb = "Using the most advanced imaging techniques available, researchers led by Argonne National Laboraotry aim to create a full mapping of neural connections in brains, known as a connectome, to reveal fundamental principles of organization and facilitate advances in neuroscience and neural computation by processing massive electron microscopy data of brain tissue.
-Only the computing power on the scale provided by Aurora will meet the near-term challenges of brain mapping."
+Only computing power on the scale provided by Aurora will meet the near-term challenges of brain mapping."
 %}